 Frances Perkins was a trailblazing woman whose legacy continues to improve the lives of Americans today.

-Perkins was the first woman to serve in a presidential cabinet, and she fought for working people and served as a driving force behind the New Deal.
-As Secretary of Labor under President Franklin Delano Roosevelt from 1933 to 1945, she formulated policies and programs that bolstered the economy and helped working people across the country.
+As Secretary of Labor under President Franklin Delano Roosevelt from 1933 to 1945, Perkins was the first woman to serve in a presidential cabinet.
+A driving force behind the New Deal, she formulated policies and programs that bolstered the economy and helped working people across the country to live with safety and dignity.

-The protections Perkins secured for American workers are cornerstones of our society today, including social security, minimum wage, unemployment insurance and a ban on child labor.
-She became one of President Roosevelt’s closest and most highly regarded advisors at a time when this leadership was desperately needed.
+The protections Perkins secured for American workers are cornerstones of our society today, including Social Security, a minimum wage, unemployment insurance and a ban on child labor.
+She became one of President Roosevelt’s closest and most highly regarded advisors at a time when her leadership was desperately needed.

-Among her many accomplishments, Perkins also helped Jewish children immigrate to the United States during the Holocaust, and she oversaw part of the Civilian Conservation Corps, helping to put unemployed Americans back to work during the Depression.
+Among her many accomplishments, Perkins also helped Jewish children immigrate to the United States during the Holocaust, and she oversaw part of the Civilian Conservation Corps, one of several programs helping to put unemployed Americans back to work in our parks, during the Depression.

-The Frances Perkins Homestead National Historic Landmark is the only place dedicated to telling the full story of this remarkable national icon.
-The nonprofit Frances Perkins Center purchased the homestead in 2020, which includes more than 50 acres of property.
-The site is in great condition, thanks to recent repairs funded by private donors and grants.
+The Frances Perkins Homestead is the only place dedicated to telling the full story of this remarkable national icon.
+NPCA has partnered with the nonprofit Frances Perkins Center, which purchased the homestead in 2020 and managed public tours and led advocacy for the creation of the national monument.
+The site was donated by the Frances Perkins Center to the Park Service includes more than 50 acres of property along the Damariscotta River.
+The site includes Perkins’ historic home, family barn and miles of trails, all in great condition, thanks to recent repairs funded by private donors and grants.

 Sign Up